Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 September 2024 18.19.47 UTC
+- WIB: Sabtu, 28 September 2024 19.43.16 UTC
-- WITA: Sabtu, 28 September 2024 19.19.47 UTC
+- WITA: Sabtu, 28 September 2024 20.43.16 UTC
-- WIT: Sabtu, 28 September 2024 20.19.47 UTC
+- WIT: Sabtu, 28 September 2024 21.43.16 UTC

 Kutipan Inspiratif:
-"A friend is someone who gives you total freedom to be yourself."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: friendship
+Kategori: technology